-The maximum number of Gaming Devices operated in the Tribe's Gaming Facility during the previous State fiscal year as determined by the State Gaming Agency, divided by the maximum number of Gaming Devices operated by all federally recognized tribes in California pursuant to tribal-state Class III Gaming compacts during the previous State fiscal year, multiplied by the Appropriation, equals the Tribe's pro rata share.
+The maximum number of Gaming Devices operated in the Gaming Facility for the previous fiscal year as determined by the State Gaming Agency, divided by the maximum number of Gaming Devices operated by all federally recognized tribes in California pursuant to tribal-state Class III Gaming compacts during the previous fiscal year, multiplied by Costs, equals the Tribe's pro rata share.

-- Beginning the first full quarter after Class III Gaming commences (a) under this Compact, the Tribe shall pay its pro rata share to the State Gaming Agency for deposit into the Special Distribution Fund.
-The payment shall be made in four (4) equal quarterly installments due on the thirtieth (30th) day following the end of each calendar quarter (i.e., by April 30 for the first quarter, July 30 for the second quarter, October 30 for the third quarter, and January 30 for the fourth quarter); provided, however, that in the event this Compact becomes effective during a calendar quarter, payment shall be prorated for the number of days remaining in that initial quarter, in addition to any remaining full quarters in the first calendar year of operation to obtain a full year of full quarterly payments of the Tribe's pro rata share specified above.
-A payment year will run from January through December.
-If any portion of the Tribe's quarterly pro rata share payment is overdue, the Tribe shall pay to the State for purposes of deposit into the appropriate fund, the amount overdue plus interest accrued thereon at the rate of one percent (1%) per month or the maximum rate permitted by state law for delinquent payments owed to the State, whichever is less.
-All quarterly payments shall be accompanied by the report specified in section 4.5. - (b) If the Tribe objects to the State's determination of the Tribe's pro rata share, or to the amount of the Appropriation as including matters not consistent with IGRA, the matter shall be resolved in accordance with the dispute resolution provisions of section 13.0.
-Any State determination of the Tribe's pro rata share challenged by the Tribe shall govern and shall be paid by the Tribe to the State when due, and the Tribe's payment is a

-- condition precedent to invoking the section 13.0 dispute resolution provisions. - (c) The foregoing payments have been negotiated between the parties as a fair and reasonable contribution, based upon the State's costs of regulating and mitigating certain impacts of tribal Class III Gaming Activities, as well as the Tribe's market conditions, its circumstances, and the rights afforded and consideration provided by this Compact.
+- (a) Beginning the first full quarter after the Compact becomes effective, the Tribe shall pay its pro rata share to the State Gaming Agency for deposit into the Special Distribution Fund.
+The payment shall be made in four (4) equal quarterly installments at the end of each calendar quarter; provided, however, that in the event this Compact becomes effective during a calendar quarter, payment shall be prorated for the number of days remaining in that initial quarter, in addition to any remaining full quarters to obtain a full year of full quarterly payments of the Tribe's pro rata share specified above.
+A payment year will run from January through December. - (b) If the Tribe objects to the State's determination of Costs, the matter shall be resolved in accordance with the dispute resolution provisions of section 13.0.
+Any Costs determination challenged by the Tribe shall govern pending conclusion of the dispute resolution process. - (c) The foregoing payments have been negotiated between the parties as a fair contribution, based upon the State's costs of regulating and mitigating certain impacts of tribal Class III Gaming Activities, as well as the Tribe's market conditions, its circumstances, and the rights afforded under this Compact. - Sec.

-Sec.
 4.3.1.
 Use of Special Distribution Funds.

-Revenue placed in the Special Distribution Fund shall be available for appropriation by the Legislature for the following purposes:
+Revenue placed in the Special Distribution Fund shall be available for appropriation by the Legislature for the following purposes: - (a) Grants, including any administrative costs, for programs designed to address gambling addiction;

-- (a) Grants, including any administrative costs, for programs designed to address and treat gambling addiction; - (b) Grants, including any administrative costs and environmental review costs, for the support of State and local government agencies impacted by tribal government gaming; - (c) Compensation for regulatory costs incurred by the State including, but not limited to, the State Gaming Agency, the State Department of Justice, and State Designated Agencies in connection with the implementation and administration of Class III Gaming compacts; - (d) Compensation to state and local government for law enforcement, fire, public safety, and other emergency response services provided in response to or arising from any threat to the health, welfare and safety of Gaming Facility patrons, employees, tribal members or the public generally, attributable to, or as a consequence of, intra-tribal government disputes; and - (e) Any other purposes specified by the Legislature that are consistent with IGRA.
+- (b) Grants, including any administrative costs and environmental review costs, for the support of State and local government agencies impacted by tribal government gaming; - (c) Compensation for regulatory costs incurred by the State Gaming Agency and the State Department of Justice in connection with the implementation and administration of this Compact; - (d) Any other purposes specified by the Legislature that are consistent with IGRA, including payment of any shortfalls that may occur in the Revenue Sharing Trust Fund.